Mechanochemical Topological Defects in an Active Nematic: Introduction

-Motivated by observations of hydra morphogenesis and numerous possible modes of coupling between form and chemical activity, we ask the question: can a simple mechanochemical feedback scheme \emph{identify} topological defects in a planar, uniaxial active nematic?
-Defects can readily be identified by eye or by algorithmically calculating the winding number of a region \cite{Chaikin2003,Alexander2011}, but both suppose a whole picture view of the material.
-We propose a bioinspired solution that utilizes reaction-diffusion processes that depend on local geometric features of the embedding nematic.
-The output of this system is a scalar concentration field with local extrema coinciding with the cores of $\pm\frac{1}{2}$ defects. \fig\ref{fig:schematic}a shows the idealized behavior, similar to the topological charge density proposed in \cite{Blow2014}, for which we will develop a dynamical model.
+Motivated by entwined topological and chemical processes in plant and animal morphogenesis and the desire to imbue model systems with similar attributes, we ask the question: can a simple mechanochemical reaction-diffusion system perform the geometry-to-chemical operations needed to \emph{sense} topological defects in a planar active nematic?
+Nematic defects are readily identified by eye or by algorithmically calculating the winding number of a region \cite{Chaikin2003,alexander2012}.
+However, both require a whole-picture view of the material because defects are inherently non-local structures.
+If we take the perspective of a material element embedded in the nematic, how can we know if we are near a defect?